Simbaclaws/uno/README.md

 # Uno Networking Tool

+## Note

+This tool is a WIP that was thought of as a fun side project.

 ## Overview

 **Uno** is a command-line networking tool written in C that listens to all inbound network traffic from any non-private address range, logs the traffic, rejects it, and sends it back to its origin.
 The tool is named "reverse" and can be configured to run on different network interfaces.